Can a heart drug spray help lung blood vessels?

 Summary

-This study looked at whether breathing in nitroglycerin (a medicine that opens blood vessels) is safe and effective for people with pulmonary arterial hypertension (PAH), a condition where lung arteries narrow.
+This study looked at whether breathing in nitroglycerin (a medicine that opens blood vessels) is safe and effective for people with pulmonary arterial hypertension (PAH), a condition where lung blood vessels narrow.
 Twenty adults with PAH took part.
-The goal was to see if the drug could widen lung arteries and improve blood flow.
-This was an early-stage study to gather information, not a treatment trial.
+The goal was to see if the spray could widen lung arteries and improve blood flow.
+This was a small, early-stage study focused on safety and how the body responds.

 Get updates